aspek1/QuadricCurvature/README.md

 GLEW - http://glew.sourceforge.net/

-*NOTE: if these are not included you will need to remove the GLKeyframe class in GLCudaInterop.hpp, and any function that uses GLKeyFrame objects.
+*NOTE: if these are not included you will need to remove the GLKeyframe and gl_cuda_vbo classes in GLCudaInterop.hpp, and any function that uses GLKeyFrame objects.

 ###Windows (untested)